circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 ## Heroku

 The built-in Heroku integration through the CircleCI UI is not implemented for CircleCI 2.0.
-However, it is possible to deploy to Heroku manually by using a script to set up Heroku, adding SSH keys with the `add_ssh_keys` option and configuring a workflow.
+However, it is possible to deploy to Heroku manually.

-1. Create a script to set up Heroku similar to this example `setup-heroku.sh` file in the `.circleci` folder:
+First, create a bash script to set up Heroku and place the file in the `.circleci` directory:

  ```bash
  #!/bin/bash